Disability law compliance

-AccessAbility Services at Mount Holyoke College complies with all applicable laws, including but not limited to, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, as Amended, the Fair Housing Act, and the Family Educational Rights and Privacy Act (FERPA).
+Disability Services at Mount Holyoke College complies with all applicable laws, including but not limited to, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA), as Amended, the Fair Housing Act, and the Family Educational Rights and Privacy Act (FERPA).

-Once a student matriculates they are protected by FERPA and AccessAbility Services legally cannot share information with a student’s family member or clinician unless we have a signed release from the student.
+Once you matriculate you, as a student, are protected by FERPA.
+Disability Services cannot legally share information with your anyone, including your family members or care providers, unless we have a signed release from you.
+If you authorize disclosure of information pertaining to a disability, that authorization may be revoked at any time by providing written notification to Disability Services.
 However, we are always happy to share general information about our office and receive any information that a family member or clinician would like to share with us.